Is Alexandria, Egypt, Safe to Visit? A Realistic Safety Guide for Travelers

 Is Alexandria safer than Cairo for tourists?

-In general, many travelers consider Alexandria safer and calmer than Cairo for tourists.
+In general, many travelers consider Alexandria safer and calmer for tourists than Cairo.
 The city is smaller, less congested, and easier to navigate, which reduces stress and perceived risk, particularly for first-time visitors.
+For travelers still wondering if Alexandria, Egypt safe, the practical difference often comes down to congestion levels and overall pace rather than crime statistics.

 While both cities require standard urban precautions, Alexandria typically feels more relaxed, with lighter traffic and fewer large crowds.
 That said, both destinations are manageable for travelers who stay in well-traveled areas and plan transportation in advance.